-TRELSTAR is supplied in the TRELSTAR MIXJECT single-dose delivery system consisting of a vial with a Flip-Off seal containing sterile lyophilized triptorelin pamoate microgranules incorporated in a biodegradable copolymer of lactic and glycolic acids, a MIXJECT vial adapter, and a pre-filled syringe containing sterile water for injection, USP, 2 mL.
+TRELSTAR (triptorelin pamoate for injectable suspension) is supplied as a single dose vial with a Flip-Off cap containing sterile lyophilized triptorelin pamoate microgranules incorporated in a biodegradable copolymer of lactic and glycolic acids with injection kit consisting of a vial adapter, a 21 gauge 1 1⁄2" injection needle, and a pre-filled syringe containing sterile water for injection, USP, 2 mL.

-TRELSTAR 3.75 mg -NDC 74676-5902-1(TRELSTAR 3.75 mg with MIXJECT single-dose delivery system)
+TRELSTAR 3.75 mg - NDC 74676-5902-1: 3.75 mg of slightly yellow microgranules provided in a vial with a violet flip-off cap with injection kit.

-TRELSTAR 11.25 mg - 74676-5904-1(TRELSTAR 11.25 mg with MIXJECT single-dose delivery system)
+TRELSTAR~11.25~mg - NDC 74676-5904-1: 11.25 mg of slightly yellow microgranules provided in a vial with a yellow green flip-off cap with injection kit.

-TRELSTAR 22.5 mg - 74676-5906-1(TRELSTAR 22.5 mg with MIXJECT single-dose delivery system)
+TRELSTAR 22.5 mg - NDC 74676-5906-1: 22.5 mg of slightly yellow microgranules provided in a vial with a dark green flip-off cap with injection kit.

-Cumulative maintenance of castration was calculated using a survival analysis (Kaplan-Meier) technique.
+[†] Cumulative maintenance of castration was calculated using a survival analysis (Kaplan-Meier) technique.

-&lt;sup>‡ Calculation includes 5 patients who discontinued the study but who had castrate levels of testosterone prior to discontinuation.
+[‡] Calculation includes 5 patients who discontinued the study but who had castrate levels of testosterone prior to discontinuation.